sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 notifications and, since they can be quite disruptive, require the user's permission.

-In iOS8, this is done using the `registerUserNotificationSettings()` method on `UIApplication`, providing a `UIUserNotificationSettings` object to specify what permissions you require.
+In iOS 8, this is done using the `registerUserNotificationSettings()` method on `UIApplication`, providing a `UIUserNotificationSettings` object to specify what permissions you require.
 In the simplest form you can use the following code to register for sounds and alerts: